Table Of Contents / Inhoudsopgave

 Luckely for us after the 100 metres there was a good exit made for us.

-I really thought this was an interesting day and worth the hours driving!
+I really thought this was an interesting day at the Cu Chi Tunnels and worth the hours driving!

 Do you want to read more about Vietnam?